creativecommons/cc-legal-tools-app/README.md

 #### Manual Commands

-**NOTE:** The rest of the documentation assumes Docker.
-If you are using a manual setup, use `pipenv run` instead of `docker compose exec app` for the commands below.
+> :information_source: The rest of the documentation assumes Docker.
+If you are
+> using a manual setup, use `pipenv run` instead of `docker compose exec app`
+> for the commands below.

 ### Tooling